Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 This tutorial builds on the previous one, but you can start here by loading this file, LedOnOff.json, into pfodWeb designer.

-Having loaded the LedOnOff drawing, click Copy to make a copy.
+Having loaded the LedOnOff drawing into pfodWebDesigner, click Copy to make a copy.
 Call it LedOn.
 Then Edit LedOn and change the Label text to Turn Led On

 Use Index

-Note that the label still needs to be indexed even though it will not be updated AND it needs to be below the indexed rectangle is the list of drawing items.
+Note that the labels still need to be indexed even though they will not be updated AND they need to be below the indexed rectangle in the list of each drawing's items.

 The rectangle needs to be indexed so it has a reference for updating when 'touched'.
 If you un-index the label or move it above the rectangle, it will be completely covered and will not be visible.

 Items without Use Index ticked are drawn first in the order they are received.
 That is in the order they appear in the list of item.
 Then indexed items are drawn in index order.
-The order they appear in the list.
+That is in the order they appear in the list.

 Inserting Drawings in the Main Drawing